gillian-guide/gillian-guide.github.io/docs/additional-setup.en.md

     We'll stick with the first two.

-The only options you need to set are: `-norestrictions -nomemrestrict`
+The only options you need to set are: `-norestrictions -nomemrestrict`.

 ??? warning "When using DXVK or drag-and-drop archive..."
     Add `-windowed` to use borderless fullscreen for better stability.
 Make sure `BorderlessWindowed` is enabled in :material-file-cog:`ZolikaPatch.ini` or/and :material-file-cog:`GTAIV.EFLC.FusionFix.ini` for this to work.